sernst/cauldron/README.rst

 The create command takes two arguments:

-1. The name of your new project (``hello_cauldron`` in the example above)
+#.
+The name of your new project (``hello_cauldron`` in the example above)
-2. The absolute path to the directory where the project will be saved.
-In the example above, the ``@home:`` argument is a shortcut to Cauldron's default home directory, which is ~/cauldron/.
+#.
+The absolute path to the directory where the project will be saved.
+In the
+   example above, the ``@home:`` argument is a shortcut to Cauldron's default home directory, which is ~/cauldron/.

 When the example create command above is executed, a *hello_cauldron* project will be created in the directory *~/cauldron/hello_cauldron/*, with the scaffolding for the project already written.
-The create command also immediately opens the new project, which is ready to run.
+The create command also immediately opens the new project and is ready to run.